 Like adults, children have an annual personal tax allowance, currently £9,440 in the 2013-14 tax year.
 This means a child can earn up to this amount in interest from their children’s savings account each year without incurring tax.

-In practice, most children won’t have to pay any tax on their savings as they will not generally use their allowance up.
+In practice, most children won’t have to pay any tax on their savings or child bank account as they will not generally use their allowance up.
 To have their interest paid gross the parent or guardian should fill out an R85 form available from banks and building societies.

 However, parent’s should watch out if investing or saving on behalf of their child – if the money earns more than £100 interest in a tax year, the interest on the children’s savings will be treated as belonging to you and be taxed as your income.
 This rule does not apply to gifts from other relatives.